isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution82.md

 ### Description

 An equipment which produces a steady stream of Active Oxygen to bind and eradicate 99.9% of airborne and surface-bound pollutant such as bacteria, viruses, harmful particles, toxic gases and unpleasant odours.
 Equipment will eliminate moulds/ bacteria on surfaces and reduce chemical usage for effective sanitation.
-The equipment can be in portable form, permanently installed units or distributed systems.

 Cost of equipment capped at $10,000 per unit

 ### Details of Solution